shierc/oTree/wiki/Models.md

 `Constants` is a place to put your app's parameters and other constants.

 These constants are required:
 * `players_per_group` should be set to the number of players in a group of this game type.
 For example, in a 2-player game like an ultimatum game or prisoner's dilemma, you would set this to 2.
-If your app does not involve dividing the players into multiple groups, then set it to 0, 1, or None (which are all treated the same way). e.g. it is a single-player game or an auction where everybody in the subsession interacts together as 1 group.
+If your app does not involve dividing the players into multiple groups, then set it to `None`. e.g. it is a single-player game or an auction where everybody in the subsession interacts together as 1 group.
 In this case, `self.group.get_players()` will return everybody in the subsession.
-* `number_of_rounds` is the number of rounds this game should be played
+* `num_rounds` is the number of rounds this game should be played
 * `name_in_url` is an attribute that defines the name this app has in the URLs, which players may see.